tbm/homepage/pages/bio/index.md

 I have been involved in various free and open source software projects for over 25 years.
 I'm a member of the Debian project and acted as the leader of Debian for two years.
-I served on the boards of the Open Source Initiative (OSI) for six years and of Software in the Public Interest (SPI) for almost five years.
-I currently serve on the board of Software Freedom Conservancy.
+I served on the boards of the Open Source Initiative (OSI) for six years, Software in the Public Interest (SPI) for almost five years and Software Freedom Conservancy for almost eight years.
 I'm very interested in open source foundations and the role they play in supporting open source projects.

 I'm also an open source accounting geek and I contribute to [ledger](https://www.ledger-cli.org/),